archivesspace/tech-docs/ASTRO/src/content/docs/architecture/backend/api.md

+---
-# Working with the ArchivesSpace API
+title: Working with the ArchivesSpace API
+---

 > See **API section** for more detailed documentation